It isn’t time that heals grief as much as the actions you take in the time you have.

 I’m a bereavement counsellor for a leading charity, and have experienced first-hand how many people find that only talking about their grief isn’t always enough to get them to a new place.

-I believe there’s a sweet spot when it comes to how I work with clients.
+I believe there’s a clear middle ground when it comes to how I work with clients.
 I bring the best of my counselling skills and focus on the emotional reality you are navigating.
-While this isn’t therapy, it is highly therapeutic, with all the benefits of the type of healing relationship counselling can offer.
+While this isn’t therapy, it is highly therapeutic, with all the relational benefits of counselling.
 Like therapy, I create a safe and confidential space where you will feel seen, heard and understood.

-There are other vital tools I bring, too: the most positive elements of mentoring, coaching, psycho-education and even creativity, as well as my academic background in attachment theory and skills of analysis.
+There are other vital tools I bring, too, including mentoring, coaching, psycho-education, and analytical training at Oxford.
 However I work with you, The Grief Recovery Method® is likely to inform much of what I do.
 If you choose to complete the programme with me – and we can get to that point gently, if at all – it’s a tried and tested map, with a clear start and end point, if you’re willing to commit to the seven sessions to get there.

 “I feel very fortunate to have found this programme and I wholeheartedly believe that everyone would benefit from knowing the information and tools it makes available.”